CloudLabsAI-Azure/apim-lab/apim-lab/10-additional-topics/additional-topics-10-3-serverless.md

-## Task 3: API Proxy to Serverless
+## Continuation for Exercise 9,Task 3: API Proxy to Serverless

 Azure Serverless (Functions and Logic Apps) can be configured to benefit from the advantages of Azure API Management.